| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 represents the body of the loop.
 It should be executed forever, unless

-an EXIT_EXPR
+an EXIT_EXPR is encountered.

 EXIT_EXPR

-.
+LOOP_EXPR.
 The single operand is the condition; if it is

 nonzero, then the loop should be exited.
-An EXIT_EXPR
+An EXIT_EXPR will only

-appear within a LOOP_EXPR
+appear within a LOOP_EXPR.

 CLEANUP_POINT_EXPR